While the use of meditation and breathing exercises are not an alternative treatment or cure for cancer, they have been shown to help people with...

 When do I need to see a cardio-oncologist?

-Our cardio-oncologists work closely with specialists in the Henry Ford Cancer Institute to determine if you would benefit from a cardio-oncology consultation.
+Our cardio-oncologists work closely with specialists in Henry Ford Cancer to determine if you would benefit from a cardio-oncology consultation.
 You’re most likely to get referred to our cardio-oncology program if:

 - You have an existing heart problem: If you’re already being treated for heart attack, heart failure, heart arrhythmia or have heart-related symptoms, you’re at greater risk of developing serious complications from cancer treatment.